 - Ham, sliced 1/4-inch thick and cut into bite-size strips

-Stronger- tasting than the major add-ins, these ingredients should be used more sparingly.
-Pick at least one representative from this category, but feel free to use two or three–roasted peppers, pine nuts and feta cheese, for example, will give the salad a Mediterranean feel.
-If making an Asian-style salad, stick to nuts and seeds.
+More intense than the major add-ins, these ingredients should be used sparingly.
+Pick at least one representative from this category, but feel free to use two or three.
+Italian pasta salads often include salami and basil.
+Roasted peppers, pine nuts, and feta cheese are typical add-ins for Greek pasta salads.
+For Asian-style pasta salads, stick to nuts and seeds.

 In most cases, add about 1/2 cup, unless otherwise noted.